The Lynette Williams Story

 There is nothing in life or the science of life that is not vulnerable to being knocked off its precarious pedestal of certainty.
 The only certainty in life is that there is no certainty, just obstacles and their possibilities.
 Therefore, our opportunity is to see the obstacle as it truly is, not as we fear or hope it to be.
-It is in this clarity that the obstacle transforms into a challenge, allowing us to turn possibilities into our new reality.
+It is in this clarity that the obstacle transforms into a challenge, allowing us to turn possibilities into our new reality ~ Steve Holmes

 Beating Cholangiocarcinoma with Knowledge, Strength, and Hope

 When Lynette Williams received her diagnosis of intrahepatic cholangiocarcinoma in late 2020, her life was forever changed.
-Like many who hear the words ‘bile duct cancer’ for the first time, she found herself facing a rare and aggressive disease that few people, even in the medical community, knew much about.
-But Lynette’s story is not one of despair—it’s one of resilience, hope, and the power of knowledge.
+Like many who hear the words “bile duct cancer” for the first time, she was confronted with a rare and aggressive disease that few people, even in the medical community, knew much about.
+But Lynette’s story is not one of despair—it is one of resilience, hope, and the transformative power of exceptional care and knowledge.

 Lynette’s journey began with what she thought was mild indigestion.
-Fortunately, her diligent GP ordered an ultrasound that revealed a tumor.
-This proactive step, along with an early diagnosis, became a defining moment in her survival.
-Lynette underwent what she believes to be the first-ever liver resection at Coffs Base Hospital, a feat accomplished by a skilled Upper GI specialist.
+Thankfully, her diligent GP ordered an ultrasound that revealed a tumour.
+This proactive step led to an early diagnosis, which Lynette credits as a defining moment in her survival.
+She underwent her first liver resection at Coffs Harbour Base Hospital, a groundbreaking surgery performed by a skilled Upper GI specialist.

 Lynette Williams - Cholangiocarcinoma Survivor